deanberris/cpp-netlib-boostcon-paper/techniques/directives.rst

            ...
            << directiveN(...);

-In cpp-netlib the directives are simply function objects that take a target object as reference and returns a reference to the same object as a result.
+In cpp-netlib the directives are simple function objects that take a target object as reference and returns a reference to the same object as a result.
 In code the directive pattern looks like the following: